marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+= 1.2.10 - 5/Apr/2021 =

 * FEATURE: Possibility to duplicate layers and content
 * FEATURE: Possibility to make a layer selection mendatory
 * TWEAK: Show configuration image in order email and admin
+* FIX: Fix memory leak when adding choices in the admin

 = 1.2.9 - 17/Mar/2021 =